OctopusDeploy/docs/docs/administration/spaces/index.md

 With Spaces you can partition your Octopus Deploy server so that each of your teams can only access the projects, environments, and infrastructure they work with from the spaces they are members of.

-Using spaces keeps the different projects and infrastructure your teams work with completely separate, which means something configured in **Space-A**, is not available to projects in **Space-B**.
+Spaces keeps the different projects and infrastructure your teams work with completely separate, which means something configured in **Space-A**, is not available to projects in **Space-B**.
 This makes it easier for large organizations with multiple teams using Octopus because each team member will only see the projects, environments, and infrastructure that is available in their space.
+If your organization has any of the following characteristics, you may find spaces extremely useful:

+- Many groups of engineers across many projects.
+- Requires separation of duties.
+- Completely autonomous teams of engineers, each responsible for their entire process.
+- Large number of projects or environments have created a cluttered dashboard and you just want to tidy them up.

+On the other hand, if you need to keep resources available to multiple teams on a system-wide basis, spaces will prevent you from sharing those resources.
+If this is the case, the default space is likely the best solution for you and your teams.

 By default, every instance of Octopus server since **Octopus 2019.1** comes with a default space.
 However, if your organization is not planning to use multiple spaces, this default space can be safely ignored and doesn't require configuration or management.